fastmachinelearning/hls4ml/doc/README.md

 ### SVG Files

-Dia does integrate a formula editor.
+Dia does not integrate a formula editor.
 The solution is to import image files (for the best quality use SVG) from an external editor.
 For example you can use an [Online LaTeX Equation Editor](https://latex.codecogs.com/eqneditor/editor.php).

 ## Debugging